tonethar/IGME-330-Fall-2023/hw/hw3-typescript-notes.md

 fsButton.onclick = e => { ...
 ```

-- Which just simply means that Typescript doe not know that fsButton is an html element
+- Which just simply means that Typescript doe not know that `fsButton` is an HTML element
-- This is easily fixed by using a **type assertion** - `as`:
+  - this is easily fixed by using a **type assertion** - `as`:

 ```ts
 // CHANGE THIS